kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 The potential problem with functional classes is that each instance of the Class will have it's own copy of every method, which takes up more space in memory each time a new instance of that Class is created.
 This also makes it more cumbersome to change class methods in the future, as all current instances would have to be manually updated to reflect the changed methods.

-The primary advantage of the Functional style is that it does not use the **this** keyword, which can be a source of confusion and misunderstanding for developers.
+The primary advantage of the functional style is that it does not use the **this** keyword, which can be a source of confusion and misunderstanding for developers.
 This style is ideal for objects that either do not have methods, or that will not be instantiated many times.

 # Functional-Shared